zwave-js/node-zwave-js/docs/api/driver.md

 	 */
 	emitValueUpdateAfterSetValue?: boolean;

+	features: {
 		/**
 		 * Soft Reset is required after some commands like changing the RF region or restoring an NVM backup.
 		 * Because it may be problematic in certain environments, we provide the user with an option to opt out.
 		 * Default: `true,` except when ZWAVEJS_DISABLE_SOFT_RESET env variable is set.
 		 *
 		 * **Note:** This option has no effect on 700+ series controllers.
 For those, soft reset is always enabled.
 		 */
+		softReset?: boolean;

+		/**
+		 * When enabled, the driver attempts to detect when the controller becomes unresponsive (meaning it did not
+		 * respond within the configured timeout) and performs appropriate recovery actions.
+		 *
+		 * This includes the following scenarios:
+		 * * A command was not acknowledged by the controller
+		 * * The callback for a Send Data command was not received, even after aborting a timed out transmission *
+		 * In certain environments however, this feature can interfere with the normal operation more than intended,
+		 * so it can be disabled.
+However disabling it means that commands can fail unnecessarily and nodes can be
+		 * incorrectly marked as dead.
+		 *
+		 * Default: `true`, except when the ZWAVEJS_DISABLE_UNRESPONSIVE_CONTROLLER_RECOVERY env variable is set.
+		 */
-	enableSoftReset?: boolean;
+		unresponsiveControllerRecovery?: boolean;
+	};
 	preferences: {
 		/**
 		 * The preferred scales to use when querying sensors.
 The key is either: